django-hurricane/django-hurricane/website/basic-app.md

 This way we make sure, that this check is only registered after the application is ready, as check requires connection to the model.

-If you will now go to [**spacecrafts.127.0.0.1.nip.io:8080/alive**](http://spacecrafts.127.0.0.1.nip.io:8080/alive), you will see the message "Our check has been called :]" in the logs.
-It means, that our check will be invoked every time the alive-probe is requested.
-This way you can write custom checks with your own logic in them.

 ### Local Kubernetes development: code hot-reloading, debugging and more